Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Linear matter power spectrum

-We also calculate the linear matter power spectra in the realistic axino DM models studied in Sec.~\ref{sec:distr-realst-axino}, which are shown in the right panel of Fig.~\ref{fig:power}.
-In BM1 (Higgsino NLSP), axino DM production is dominated by 2-body decay of the lighter Higgs doublet into massive Higgsino and axino.
-In BM2 (wino NLSP), depending on the reheating temperature, axinos are dominantly produced by wino 3-body decay ($T_{R} = M_{2} / 5$, yellow solid) and by wino scatterings ($T_{R} \gg M_{2}$, blue solid).
-Both the matter power spectra in BM2 are hotter than that in BM1.
-In Eq.~\eqref{eq:mass-rel}, we find that $2.5 \keV ({\tilde \sigma} / 3.6)^{-3/4} = 3.6, 2.5$, and $2.1 \keV$ in BM1, BM2 with $M_{2} / T_{R} = 0.5$, and BM2 with $M_{2} / T_{R} = 5$, respectively.
-All the scenarios have tension with the Ly-$\alpha$ forest constraint of $m_{\rm WDM} = 4.09 \keV$ (blue dashed).
-Furthermore, both the BM2 scenarios are disfavored even by the weaker constraint of $m_{\rm WDM} = 3.3 \keV$ (brown dashed), while the BM1 scenario is consistent with it.
+We also calculate the linear matter power spectra in the realistic axino DM models studied in Sec.~\ref{sec:distr-realst-axino}, which are shown in the right panel of Fig.~\ref{fig:T2k}.
+In the BM1 (Higgsino NLSP) scenario, axino DM production is dominated by 2-body decay of the lighter Higgs into the axino and massive Higgsino (red solid).
+In the BM2 (wino NLSP) scenario, depending on the reheating temperature, axinos are dominantly produced by wino 3-body decay ($T_{R} = M_{2} / 5$, yellow solid) or scattering ($T_{R} > M_{2}$, blue solid).
+Both the matter power spectra in the BM2 scenarios are hotter than that in the BM1 scenario.
+In Eq.~\eqref{eq:mass-rel}, we find that $2.5 \keV ({\tilde \sigma} / 3.6)^{-3/4} = 3.6$, $2.5$, and $2.1 \keV$ in the BM1 scenario and BM2 scenarios with $M_{2} / T_{R} = 0.5$ and $M_{2} / T_{R} = 5$, respectively.
+All the scenarios have tension with the Ly-$\alpha$ forest constraint of $m_{\rm WDM} \gtrsim 4.09 \keV$ (blue dashed).
+Furthermore, both the BM2 scenarios are disfavored even by the weaker constraint of $m_{\rm WDM} \gtrsim 3.3 \keV$ (brown dashed), while the BM1 scenario is consistent with it.

 However, in the SUSY axion model, inherent entropy production from saxion decay mitigates the tension of $7 \keV$ axino DM with Ly-$\alpha$ forest constraints.
-Entropy production changes the axino DM temperature (see Eq.~\eqref{eq:nonthermal-temp}) after saxion decay, $T < T_{D}^{s}$, such that
+Entropy production changes the axino DM temperature (see Eq.~\eqref{eq:nonthermal-temp}) after saxion decay, $T < T_{D}^{s}$, as

-where $\Delta$ is a entropy dilution factor given by Eq.~\eqref{eq:dil-fac}.
-Here we assume that saxion dominates the energy density of the Universe after axino decoupling, $T_{e}^{s} < T_{\rm th}$.
+where $\Delta$ is the entropy dilution factor given by Eq.~\eqref{eq:dil-fac}.
+Here we assume that the saxion dominates the energy density of the Universe after axino decoupling, $T_{e}^{s} < T_{\rm th}$.
 In such a case, saxion domination and subsequent decay do not distort the axino phase space distribution, and thus we can use $f(q)$'s calculated in Sec.~\ref{sec:mom-dist-axino}.
 With this correction from entropy production, Eq.~\eqref{eq:mass-rel} turns into